secretstartups/handbook/ceo/shadow/index.html.md

 In order to ensure continuity across CEO shadow participants.
 Always, cc `ceo-shadow@gitlab.com` on emails as part of the program.
 This ensures that even after you've left the program the response and follow-up can be tracked.

-### Friendly competition
+### Handbook MRs

 CEO shadows label the handbook MRs they create with the `ceo-shadow` label.
-It's a point of competition between CEO shadows to try to best the previous shadows' number of merge requests.
+You may do a lot or a few handbook MRs, depending on your other tasks.
+You can always feel welcome to create and MR. We even track the number of MR's that CEO shadow participates create.
 <iframe class="dashboard-embed" src="https://app.periscopedata.com/shared/40ce74a5-00ff-4a5d-8162-b1fe212d8cbc?embed=true" height="700"> </iframe>

 ### Follow activity from the CEO